Annalee Davis: Career

 Davis began teaching part-time in the Bachelor of Fine Arts, Visual Arts program at the Barbados Community College from the mid nineties intermittently until 2018.

 In February 2023, in collaboration with The Walkers Institute for Regenerative Research Education and Design (WIRRED), Davis curated "Garden of Hope," a visitor garden installation at the former 17th century Hope Plantation on the Walkers Reserve in Barbados.
-The efforts of The Walkers Institute and Davis speak to a shared commitment toward the rejuvenation of the historic space, with the garden now repurposed as a sacred plot of hope and natural apothecary centered on female reproductive heatlh.
+The efforts of The Walkers Institute and Davis speak to a shared commitment toward the rejuvenation of the historic space, with the garden now repurposed as a sacred plot of hope and natural apothecary centered on female reproductive health.

+The Nasher Museum of Art at Duke University, North Carolina, included Davis's work in the collective exhibition and accompanying publication Spirit in the Land, in 2023.
+In 2024, the show is traveling to the Pérez Art Museum Miami, Florida.

 Personal life

-Davis’ studio is located on a working dairy farm in Barbados which operated historically as a 17th century sugarcane plantation.
+Davis' studio is located on a working dairy farm in Barbados which operated historically as a 17th century sugarcane plantation.